🏆 Expert Picks

 🧾 How SpringWell CF Scored

-It’s not a “smart” system out of the box, but app connectivity is available with the optional smart shutoff add-on, which provides leak detection and water monitoring — a useful layer of insurance for city households.
+It’s not a smart system out of the box, but app connectivity is available through the optional smart shutoff add-on, which adds leak detection and water monitoring.
+You do need enough vertical clearance and an initial soak/flush, but once that’s done, the CF1 has been one of the most hands-off whole house filters we’ve used.

 🛠 Product Options & Upgrades